convexsoft/diffprog/README.md

 │   ├── diet_dladmm_learning_with_cvxpy.py
 │   ├── diet_dladmm_with_cvxpy.py
 │   ├── diet_pdhg_with_cvxpy.py
+│   ├── diet_with_moreau_vs_cvxpy.py
-│   │   (Three methods for solving the Stigler Diet problem.)
+│   │   (Four methods for solving the Stigler Diet problem.)
 │   ├── nnv_with_cvxpy.py
 │   │   (Solving the neural network verification problem.)
+│   ├── sumrate_perron_frobenius_with_moreau_vs_cvxpy.py
+│   │   (Solving the sum-rate maximization problem using CVXPYLayers with Moreau backend.)
 │   ├── opf_with_cvxpy.py
+│   ├── opf_with_pd_moreau_cvxpy.py
-│   │   (Solving the optimal power flow problem.)
+│   │   (Solving the optimal power flow problem via CVXPY and Moreau.)
 │   └── lrmp_with_cvx_verify_general_solution.m
 │       (MATLAB script verifying the dual-driven primal solution reconstruction for LR-NNLS.)
 │